mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

 ### Importing Library Files

-The following are the public modules, MindSpore-related modules, and privacy suppression modules that we need.
+The following presents the public modules, MindSpore-related modules, and privacy suppression modules that we need.

 ```python
 import os